elasekness/BMS-bioinformatics/Tutorial1.md

 A new feature of the NCBI site is the Taxonomy page.
 A link to this page can now be found on the Genome results page.
 Clicking this link for SARS-CoV-2 will bring you to the Taxonomy page for the reference genome, which happens to be Wuhan-1.
 You can download the assembly files you want from here asa well.

 Finally, probably the easiest and fastest way to download the Wuhan-1 genome directly to your VM is to use NCBI's **`datasets`** command-line tool.
 This tool has already been installed for you.
 A help menu will appear if you type **`datasets`** without any arguments.
 We want to download a dataset so we will use this function.
-Typing **`datasets download`** will give you additional information on how to use this command.
-Let's try downloading the Wuhan-1 assembly (aceesion number must be RefSeq).
+Typing **`datasets download`** will give you additional information on how to use this command as will **`datasets downnload virus`**.
+Let's try downloading the Wuhan-1 assembly (accession number must be RefSeq).

 	datasets download virus genome accession NC_045512.2

-> What is the file and filetype returned to you?
+What is the file and filetype returned to you?
-> As you can see, there are usual multiple ways to solve a problem in bioinformatics.
+As you can see, there are usually multiple ways to solve a problem in bioinformatics.

 <br>